ryx/elasticwatch/README.md

 You can create custom reporters by creating a new class that extends the `Reporter` class (see [ConsoleReporter](src/reporters/console.coffee) for an example).

 ## TODO
-- branch *event-emitter*:
- - fix App tests
- - improve handling (and maybe add notification) for app-level error cases (e.g. 404, ES timeout)
 - roadmap to *v0.1*:
-  - finish tests for MailReporter
   - use dynamic configuration for validator so we can have multiple validator types (similar to reporter approach)
+  - fix App tests
+  - improve tests for app-level error cases (404, ES timeout, Unhandled)
+  - jobs -> examples
+  - use coffee only as devDependency (to allow npm package)